 Swollen ankles, hands and feet can be symptoms of water retention

-- Hot weather - the body tends to be less efficient at removing fluid from tissues in the summer months
+- Hot weather - the body is less efficient at removing fluid from tissues in the summer months

 - Gravity – standing for long periods of time